 By improving your employee onboarding experience, your new hires will require less assistance from your management staff throughout.
-This, in turn, means your team will have more time, money, and energy to invest in your new hires when they do require additional support.
+In turn, this means your team will have more time, money, and energy to invest in your new hires when they require additional support.

 3. Set New Employees Up for Success

 One of the main goals of the employee onboarding process is to ensure your new hires can be productive in their new position.

 More than just helping them get acclimated with your team’s processes, though, the onboarding experience also serves to “initiate” your new employees into your organization.